bcruddy/Cycle/README.md

 ### Usage

-If using more than one instance of imageCycle, each requires a unique selector.
+If using more than one instance of Cycle, each requires a unique selector.
 If using two instances on a single page, they need to be instantiated twice, eg:

 Selector defaults to `.cycle` if one is not given.